hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

 ## Sweden

 Sweden is an attractive case to study because it pursued distinctive policies from its neighbours, and most of Europe for that matter.
 A lack of lockdown resulted lead to a quite different shape of the daily cases curve, so we don't have a "sweet spot" offset for deaths.
-However, if we align curves on the first attack edge in March and April, we can suppose a four-day offset in that case.
+However, if we align curves on the first attack edge in March and April, we can draw a four-day offset:

 <div class="fullChart" data-territory="Sweden" data-offset="4" data-dmax="33"></div>

-Again there is fall from 15% in April, reaching 1% in August.
-In September the CFR keeps falling further to under 0.5%, even though testing was not increased, and the proportion of positive tests grew from 1 to 5 in 100.
+The CFR is declining, from 16% in April to 1% in August.
+This is in alignment with the rising daily tests.
+In September the CFR keeps falling further to under 0.5%, even though testing was relatively constant, and the proportion of positive tests grew from 1% to 10%.

 ## Calculating CFR values for different offsets